telerik/winforms-docs/winforms-converter/supported-controls/form.md

 ---
 title: Form
 page_title: Form | UI for Winforms Documentation
-description: This article explains which default .NET controls are automatically converted.
+description: This article explains which standard .NET controls properties are removed and which are replaced with similar equivalents.
 slug: winforms/winforms-converter/supported-controls/form
 tags: covert, winforms, form
 published: True